Dewait

 Dewait is a village in the Azamgarh district of Uttar Pradesh, India, situated near the Mehnagar Market.
 It lies 15 km south of Azamgarh city, and is accessible from Varanasi, Jaunpur and Allahabad.
 Including the adjoining areas, the village has a population of 5308 as recorded in the 2011 Census, out of which Males are 2738 and Females are 2570.
 The village has a post office with the pin code 276204 and a dispensary run by the state government.

-Shah Dewait has highly contributed to the field of knowledge and social upliftment by producing numerous religious scholars, educationists and eminent personalities.